numpy/numpy/doc/source/reference/arrays.promotion.rst

 Data type promotion in NumPy
 ****************************

-When mixing two different data types NumPy has to find the correct dtype for the result of the operation.
-This step is referred *promotion* or finding the common dtype.
+When mixing two different data types, NumPy has to determine the appropriate dtype for the result of the operation.
+This step is referred to as *promotion* or *finding the common dtype*.

-In most you do not have to know much about the details of promotion since the promotion step generally ensures that the result of:
+In typical cases, the user does not need to worry about the details of promotion, since the promotion step usually ensures that the result will either match or exceed the precision of the input.
-1. Combining multiple arrays e.g. with ``np.concatenate``
-2. The evaluation of any mathematical operation

-will return in a result that either matches its input dtypes or has a higher precision.
-The ``dtype`` of the result can be found using the `result_type` and `promote_types` functions for most (but not all) operations.

-These are examples, for howNumPy behaves for both arrays and scalar operations.
-Here the result matches the input:
+For example, when the inputs are of the same dtype, the dtype of the result matches the dtype of the inputs:

   >>> np.int8(1) + np.int8(1)
   np.int8(2)

-While mixing two different ``dtypes`` normally results in the larger of both:
+Mixing two different dtypes normally produces a result with the dtype of the higher precision input:

-  >>> np.int8(4) + np.int64(8)
+  >>> np.int8(4) + np.int64(8)  # 64 > 8
   np.int64(12)
-  >>> np.int16(3) + np.float64(3)
+  >>> np.float32(3) + np.float16(3)  # 32 > 16
-  np.float64(6.0)
+  np.float32(6.0)

-In the majority of cases, this should not lead to surprises.
-However, especially if you work with non-default datatypes like low precision integers or floats or unsigned integers there are some details of NumPy promotion rules which may be relevant to know.
-These detailed rules also do not always match those of many other languages.[#hist-reasons]_
+In typical cases, this does not lead to surprises.
+However, if you work with non-default dtypes like unsigned integers and low-precision floats, or if you mix NumPy integers, NumPy floats, and Python scalars, some details of NumPy promotion rules may be relevant.
+Note that these detailed rules do not always match those of other languages [#hist-reasons]_.

-For Numerical values, you can think of promotion happening in three kinds:
+Numerical dtypes come in four "kinds" with a natural hierarchy.

+1. unsigned integers (``uint``)
-``unsigned integers < signed integers < float < complex``,
+2. signed integers (``int``)
+3. float (``float``)
+4. complex (``complex``)

+In addition to kind, NumPy dtypes also have an associated precision, specified in bits.
+Together, the kind and precision specify the dtype.
+For example, a ``uint8`` is an unsigned integer stored using 8 bits.

-where the result will always be the highest kind of any of the inputs.
-Further, the result will always have a precision higher or equivalent than any of the inputs which leads to two some examples which may be unexpected:
+The result of an operation will always be of an equal or higher kind of any of the inputs.
+Furthermore, the result will always have a precision greater than or equal to those of the inputs.
+Already, this can lead to some examples which may be unexpected:

-1. When mixing floating point numbers and integers, the integer ``dtype`` may force the result to a higher precision floating point.
+1. When mixing floating point numbers and integers, the precision of the integer may force the result to a higher precision floating point.
+For example, the result of an operation involving ``int64`` and ``float16`` is ``float64``.
-2. When mixing unsigned and signed integers, the result will be a higher precision than both inputs.
-And an unfortunate surprise is that ``int64`` and ``uint64`` can return floating point values.
+2. When mixing unsigned and signed integers with the same precision, the result will have a *higher* precision than either inputs.
+For instance, the result of an operation involving ``int64`` and ``uint64`` is ``float64``.

 Please see the `Numerical promotion` section and image below for details on both.

 Detailed behavior of Python scalars
 -----------------------------------
-Since NumPy 2.0,[#NEP50]_ an important case in our promotion rules is that while NumPy usually never loses precision, it explicitly allows this for the Python numerical scalars of type ``int``, ``float``, and ``complex``.

-Python integers have arbitrary precision, and float and complex numbers have the same precision as NumPy's `float64` and `complex128`.
-However, unlike NumPy arrays and scalars, they do not have an explicit ``dtype`` attached.
-Because of this, NumPy assigns them the "kind" but ignores their actual precision when working with arrays of a lower precision dtype you do not expect this to change the result:
+Since NumPy 2.0 [#NEP50]_, an important point in our promotion rules is that although operations involving two NumPy dtypes never lose precision, operations involving a NumPy dtype and a Python scalar (``int``, ``float``, or ``complex``) *can* lose precision.
+For instance, it is probably intuitive that the result of an operation between a Python integer and a NumPy integer should be a NumPy integer.
+However, Python integers have arbitrary precision whereas all NumPy dtypes have fixed precision, so the arbitrary precision of Python integers cannot be preserved.

+More generally, NumPy considers the "kind" of Python scalars, but ignores their precision when determining the result dtype.
+This is often convenient.
+For instance, when working with arrays of a low precision dtype, it is usually desirable for simple operations with Python scalars to preserve the dtype.

   >>> arr_float32 = np.array([1, 2.5, 2.1], dtype="float32")
-  >>> arr_float32 + 10.0
+  >>> arr_float32 + 10.0  # undesirable to promote to float64
   array([11. , 12.5, 12.1], dtype=float32)
   >>> arr_int16 = np.array([3, 5, 7], dtype="int16")
-  >>> arr_int16 + 10
+  >>> arr_int16 + 10  # undesirable to promote to int64
   array([13, 15, 17], dtype=int16)

-In both cases the result precision is dictated only by the NumPy dtype.
+In both cases, the result precision is dictated by the NumPy dtype.
-And because of that, the ``arr_float32 + 3.0`` behaves the same as ``arr_float32 + np.float32(3.0)`` and ``arr_int16 + 10`` is found via
+Because of this, ``arr_float32 + 3.0`` behaves the same as ``arr_float32 + np.float32(3.0)``, and ``arr_int16 + 10`` behaves as
 ``arr_int16 + np.int16(10.)``.

-Although, when mixing NumPy integers and Python ``float`` or ``complex`` the result always gives the default ``float64`` or ``complex128``:
+As another example, when mixing NumPy integers with a Python ``float`` or ``complex``, the result always has type ``float64`` or ``complex128``:

   >> np.int16(1) + 1.0
   np.float64(2.0)

-Users should be aware that while the above is typically convenient, it can also lead to surprising behaviors when working with low precision data types.
+However, these rules can also lead to surprising behaviors when working with low precision dtypes.

-First, since the Python value is converted to a NumPy one, operations can fail with an error when the result seems obvious.
-``np.int8(1) + 1000`` cannot reasonably return an ``int8`` result when the
-``1000`` cannot be stored as an ``int8`` at all.
+First, since the Python value is converted to a NumPy one before the operation can by performed, operations can fail with an error when the result seems obvious.
+For instance, ``np.int8(1) + 1000`` cannot continue because ``1000`` exceeds the maximum value of an ``int8``.
+When the Python scalar cannot be coerced to the NumPy dtype, an error is raised:
-In this case, an error is raised for integers:

   >>> np.int8(1) + 1000
   Traceback (most recent call last):